ConsenSysMesh/live-libs/README.md

 You will need to be connected to an Ethereum network (testrpc, morden, live, etc) when interacting with live-libs.
 Follow [these instructions](https://ethereum.gitbooks.io/frontier-guide/content/getting_a_client.html) to install an Ethereum node.
 The live-libs command line interface currently assumes that the Ethereum node's RPC interface is available via `localhost:8545`.

-## Setting up your testrpc environment

-Running your tests against [testrpc](https://github.com/ethereumjs/testrpc) is a standard way to speed up your development process.
-In order to execute the live-libs libraries on your testrpc node, you'll need to deploy the live-libs contract(s) and import the live-libs data.
-This will require a two-step process:

-1. Download the live-libs data from morden (you will need to run a node that connects to that network).
-2. Deploy the live-libs contract(s) and data to testrpc.

-From the command line:

-    $ # running a morden node
-    $ live-libs download
-    $ # switch to testrpc
-    $ live-libs deploy

-__Note__: If you restart your testrpc server, you'll need to re-deploy live-libs, but you won't need to re-download the data.

 ## Getting a library's information

 It's important to note that live-libs does not store source code, but it does store a library's [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).
 In order to compile contracts that use live-libs, you'll need to provide the [library interface](https://github.com/ethereum/wiki/wiki/Solidity-Features#interface-contracts) to the compiler.